1. Warren Hastings was the first ___________.

 Explanation: Till Pitt’s India Act (1784), authority remained with the Court of Directors.

-17. Hastings’ administrative experiments in Bengal were mainly due to:
+17. Hastings’ administrative experiments in Bengal were mainly due to___________.

 A) Pressure from British Parliament